vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 in one or more tests doesn't prevent the subsequent tests or remaining tests on the same ne nodes or on various different ne nodes to execute.
-In addition, any change to the ordering of the OAM test sequence will lead to different reporting output results therefore the user should have full control on the ordering and "ordered-by user" parameters needs to be specified.
+In addition, any change to the ordering of the OAM test sequence will lead to different reporting output results therefore the user should have full control on the ordering and "ordered-by user" YANG statement needs to be specified. "ordered-by user" YANG statement indicates that the user is responsible for the ordering on a collection of OAM unitary tests.
 If two or more tests are to run concurrently, they MUST be run in the order specified by the user.

 {{oam-test-sequence-tree-st}} shows the structure of OAM Test Sequence module: